DaelonSuzuka/Stagehand/README.md

 Stagehand also supports password authentication for obs-websocket.

 Stagehand will attempt to connect to the websocket at startup.
 This behavior can be disabled by unchecking the 'Connect on Startup' box.

-## Action Sandbox

-Stagehand sends commands to OBS via the [obs-websocket protocol](https://github.com/Palakis/obs-websocket/blob/4.x-current/docs/generated/protocol.md).

-Currently only a few actions are implemented, but complete support is a planned feature.

 ## Microphone Voter